miguel-angel-monjas/master-thesis/doc/hadoop-cluster-setup.md

 ssh -o StrictHostKeyChecking=no cluster-slave-2
 ```

-If we do not want to leave the private key in the master instance, we can try an alternative schema, using the private key just to get access to the slave instances and removing it afterwards.
-First, we follow the procedures to handle the inlab private key in the master instance described previously (upload and permissions set).
+If you do not wish to leave the private key in the master instance, an alternative schema can be used.
+It uses the cloud private key just to get access to upload a new key to the slave instances.
+Once done, the cloud private key is removed.
+First, the procedures to handle the `lab` private key in the master instance described previously (upload and permissions set) are followed.
 The result will be having a private key with proper permissions in `~/.ssh/id_rsa`.

-Next, we need to create a new pair of public/private keys (mind the key names in order not to overwrite the existing key) that will be subsequently used to communications between the master and the slaves:
+Next, a new pair of public/private keys is generated (mind the new key names in order not to overwrite the existing key).
+This new key pair will be the one used for subsequent communications between the master and the slave instances:
 ```bash
 ssh-keygen -t rsa -P '' -f ~/.ssh/idhdfs_rsa cat ~/.ssh/idhdfs_rsa.pub >> ~/.ssh/authorized_keys
 chmod 0600 ~/.ssh/authorized_keys
 ```

-Once created, we need to upload the public key to the slaves by means of `ssh-copy-id`.
+Once created, the new public key is uploaded to the slaves by means of `ssh-copy-id`.
 ```bash
 for x in cluster-slave-1 cluster-slave-2; do ssh-copy-id -i ~/.ssh/idhdfs_rsa.pub $x; done
 ```

-Finally, we delete the `inlab` private key (`id_rsa`) and rename the newly-created pair of keys so that the default file names are used:
+Finally, the `lab` private key (`id_rsa`) is deleted, and the newly-created pair of keys is renamed so that the default key file names are used:
 ```bash
 rm ~/.ssh/id_rsa
 mv ~/.ssh/idhdfs_rsa ~/.ssh/id_rsa